You Know White Noise, But What's Pink Noise and Brown Noise?

 Advertisement

-Getting Started With Pink or Brown Noise
+Getting Started With Sound Therapy

 There are plenty of free and paid options available to try all the various colors for sleep.
-Natural and synth tracks can be found on streaming services like YouTube and Spotify.
+You can find natural and synth tracks on streaming services like YouTube and Spotify.
 There are also dedicated mobile apps for sleep assistance, which can provide a more curated selection of audio.
-You can also buy purpose-built noise machines, usually with integrated speakers and a multitude of noise profile options.

-Many of these have timer functions, to play noise as you fall asleep and then turn themselves off after an hour or so.
 Whatever the audio source, you'll want to set the volume on the lower end to blend in with regular background ambience.
-Overly loud noises can make sleep quality worse, so it's best to apply white, pink or brown noise conservatively.
+Overly loud noises or background noises can make sleep quality worse, so it's best to apply white, pink or brown noise conservatively.

 Advertisement